Our Top Free Resource

-Did you realize that valuable antiques, stamp and coin collections, works of art, cars, boats, and other personal property can be used to support our work?
-Your treasures can make suitable charitable gifts today or after your lifetime.
-The financial benefits of the gift depend on whether we can use the property in a way that is related to our mission.
+Your treasures like valuable antiques, stamp and coin collections, works of art, cars, boats, and other personal property can make suitable charitable gifts today or after your lifetime.
+The financial benefits of the gift depend on whether Conquer Cancer, the ASCO Foundation can use the property in a way that is related to our mission.

 Related use property—e.g., a piece of artwork donated to an art museum—is deductible at the full fair market value.
 Any other property is deemed nonrelated use property and the deduction would be limited to the lesser of fair market value or your tax basis in the property.